influentialpublishers/jigawatt/README.md

 })
 ```

-A complete awesomize function can awesomize more than one value:
+A complete awesomize function can be used to awesomize more than one value:

 ```
 awesomize: (v) => ({